pysmatch.Matcher

 Parameters:

-• max_iter (int, optional) – Maximum iterations for the solver in iterative models like Logistic Regression.
-Passed to fit_model.
+• max_iter (int, optional) – Max iterations for solver.
 Defaults to 100.

-match(threshold: float = 0.001, nmatches: int = 1, method: str = 'min', replacement: bool = False) None[source]
+match(threshold: float = 0.001, nmatches: int = 1, method: str = 'min', replacement: bool = False, exhaustive_matching: bool | None = None) None[source]

 Performs matching based on estimated propensity scores.